kkosiba/blog-django/README.md

  ![blog](https://github.com/ncunx/blog-django/blob/master/pics/main.png)

 For more pictures, see `pics` directory.
+See also `https://ncunx.pythonanywhere.com/` for the deployed version.

 Features
 --------